csingley/ofxtools/docs/contributing.rst

 (i.e. unique children, which are accessed as instance attributes), but the (possibly duplicated) sub-aggregates identified by the OFX spec as list members are defined using the ``dataTags`` class attribute and accessed via the Python sequence API.
-Here's how it looks.
+Here's how it looks in ``ofxtools.models.bank.sync``.

 .. code:: python

     from ofxtools.models.base import List
-    from ofxtools.models.bank import BANKACCTFROM, CCACCTFROM
+    from ofxtools.models.bank.stmt import BANKACCTFROM, CCACCTFROM
     from ofxtools.Types import Bool

     class INTRASYNCRQ(List):